szczyglis-dev/py-gpt/README.md

 - `idx` - `LlamaIndex` indexes
 - `img` - a directory for images generated with `DALL-E 3` and `DALL-E 2`, saved as `.png` files.
 - `locale` - a directory for locales (user override)
-- `data` - a directory for data files and files downloaded/generated by GPT.
+- `data` - a directory for data files and files downloaded/generated by models.
 - `presets` - a directory for presets stored as `.json` files.
 - `upload` - a directory for local copies of attachments coming from outside the workdir
 - `db.sqlite` - a database with contexts, notepads and indexes data records